o1-labs/rfcs/00xx-account-deletion.md

 Upon removal of `C`, the structure would evolve as follows, with `x` a placeholder value marking the freed location, which would actually represent to the empty account in practice.

+In this example, locations will be represented as lists of directions for the sake of readability.
+In practice, though, they will be represented by other, usually isomorphic to the list of directions, means, e.g., an integer encoding the position of the leaf.

 The free list now states that the location determined by sequence of directions `[Right; Left]` is available for reuse for new insertions.

 ```
     H(H(A,B),H(C,D))       free = [[Right; Left]]